 In the Caribbean, there is always some type of vegetable dish that is part of the dinner.
 Boiled, steamed, or baked, the recipes are endless.

 I cannot tell you how many times have made my kale stew with just onions and peppers.
 I find kale and many other leafy greens to be very versatile.
 Another Caribbean person may say that she or he adds other vegetables like eggplant to complement the taste.
 But that’s also a choice.

 Although some combinations may sound a bit weird or unconventional, the taste is what matters.
 Combining vegetables is something because of taste.

 Taste is an important factor in cooking.
 The recipe for Kale au Gratin is superb because it combines another ingredient that is loved by many.
 We are talking about cheese!

-Cheese is for many, the glue that binds something that tastes bad with something that tastes good.
+Cheese is, for many, the glue that binds something that tastes bad with something that tastes good.
 Cheese is a dairy product made from milk.
-It is produced in a variety of flavors and texture.
+It is produced in a variety of flavors and textures.

 Cheese is an excellent source of milk proteins with a high content of calcium and vitamin B12.
 It also contains sodium, so be careful when buying cheese as it is always good to check the nutrition label.

 When kale meets cheese, it is a delicious, nutritious, and rich gourmet dish.
 Kale is a member of the cabbage family.
 There are many different types of kale.
 The most common you might find in your local supermarket is the type that is green in color and with a curly shape.
 Just like this one!

 Cleaning and washing kale thoroughly is necessary to remove trapped dirt.
 It is recommended to best wash kale in cold water, stirring/shaking a bit to release the dirt.
 Two to three rinses may be required to release the grit.

 Trimming is necessary for kale.
 The stem and center are tough – the stem is a bit more than the vein.
 The vein is too chewy, and the stem is tough to chew and cook.
 So remove them before cooking or eating.